-This was a single platform terminus with a run round loop, station building with small canopy, small signal box (akin to something on the West Highland Railway), water tank, turntable, single road, single ended locomotive shed and loading bank lines, north of the line into the station and, like the station, approached from the east.
+This was a single platform terminus with a run round loop, station building with small canopy, small signal box (akin to those on the original section of the West Highland Railway), water tank, turntable, single road, single ended locomotive shed and loading bank lines, north of the line into the station and, like the station, approached from the east.
 The station was in Aberfoyle itself, which was very small when the railway arrived.

 To reduce costs railcars were introduced.
 These operated a service from here to Blanefield where a conventional train could be caught for the onward journey to Glasgow Queen Street High Level.

-The site is now a car park, although the turntable pit may still be found.
+The site is now a car park, although the infilled turntable pit may still be found to the east.
 Also east of the station are railwaymen's cottages on the north side of the line, in use as houses.
 The line terminated behind what is now The Forth Inn.

 Port of Menteith